-Another goal of our office is to investigate more cases within the South Lake Tahoe region.
-As part of the approved budget for FY 2011-2012 the District Attorney's Office purchased a four-wheel drive vehicle that will allow the assigned investigator to travel to the South Lake Tahoe area more frequently.
-As such, the investigator will have the opportunity to build and strengthen the relationship with the local CHP and South Lake Tahoe Police Department.
-Greater cooperation by those agencies and expansion of the program into that region will likely take more than one year to accomplish.
-It will be an ongoing effort to continue the open lines of communication and learning the specifics of the Tahoe Basin area.
+Another goal of our office is to continue to investigate, with the assistance of SECTF, more cases with regional implications.
+As part of the approved budget for FY 2011-2012 the District Attorney's Office purchased a four-wheel drive vehicle that allows the assigned investigator to travel throughout our very large county, to South Lake Tahoe, and when needed, to the adjacent Counties.
+As such, the investigator will have the opportunity to build and strengthen the relationship with the local investigative agencies, South Lake Tahoe investigators, as well as many of the other investigators located in Amador, Placer and Sacramento Counties.
+Greater cooperation by those various regional agencies and expansion of the program into these regions will likely take more than one year to accomplish and to continue to foster and grow relationships with other agencies.
+As such we believe the continued support of the Sierra Economic Crimes Task Force (SECTF) will help connect members of other agencies with resources to better investigate and prosecute financial crimes and aid victims of these crimes.

-Finally, a continual goal of our office is to study case trend to identify the extent and nature of the automobile insurance fraud problem in the county.
+Finally, a continual goal of our office is to study case trend to, where possible, identify the extent and nature of the automobile insurance fraud problem in the county.
 This may include new trends related to insurance fraud in the elder community as well.
 Our office recognizes the importance of outreach and training and will continue with our efforts to identify those entities that may be unfamiliar with the program as well as those agencies with which we already have a strong working relationship.